seedcase-project/seedcase-website/learn/informal_learning/phyton-to-postgres/index.md

 # Learning python and database interactions

 These pages will end up documenting how I'm currently learning to use python to manipulate a postgres database.
-At the same time it will help me learn how to navigate Git and GitHub, and hopefully allow me to become better at integrating my writting on our website.
+At the same time it will help me learn how to navigate Git and GitHub, and hopefully allow me to become better at integrating my writing on our website.
 They are not meant to be a guide or a how-to, rather the detailing of how I personally have gone about learning a new skill.
 Much of it will be borderline chatty, and may go in many directions, I may come back later to prune it and make it more streamlined (although, knowing me, I probably won't).

 ## Introduction

-Over the last couple of months I've been watching a lot of video courses on LinkedIn detailing how to use python, eventually honig in on how to use python to work with a postgres database.
+Over the last couple of months I've been watching a lot of video courses on LinkedIn detailing how to use python, eventually honing in on how to use python to work with a postgres database.

 One thing that teachers and instructors all agree on, is that once you have learned the fundamentals, it is time to put that knowledge into a more practical setting.
 All that remains is to then find a small project to do, preferably something that does produce a meaningful result at the end.